Join CSFI on LinkedIn,

 In summary, interns receive:

-• Professional exposure, learning and recognition in the cyber security and cyber warfare markets
+• Professional exposure, learning, and recognition within the cybersecurity and cyber warfare sectors, working alongside experienced professionals from around the world

-• The professional title of CSFI CTI Analyst Intern, which can be displayed on social media platforms and enhance your professional value
+• The professional title of CSFI CTI Intern, which can be proudly displayed on LinkedIn, résumés, and other professional platforms to enhance career visibility

 Intern Testimonials

-Mohammad Nasir Moradi, CSFI CTI Analyst Intern - Golf Cohort (Spring 2025)
+Mohammad Nasir Moradi, CSFI CTI Intern - Golf Cohort (Spring 2025)

-Antonie Tran, CSFI CTI Analyst Intern - Golf Cohort (Spring 2025)
+Antonie Tran, CSFI CTI Intern - Golf Cohort (Spring 2025)

 Online Application Process